umd-mith/ferguson-analysis/README.md

 This project hosts some scripts for loading features from several Ferguson related Twitter datasets housed at [MITH].
 Once loaded into [Redis] the features are used to generate a [report] of summary statistics.
+It was done as part of a study conducted by Rashawn Ray, Neil Fraistat, Melissa Brown and Ed Summers at the University of Maryland.

 Unfortunately Twitter's terms of service do not currently allow the four datasets used in this study to be made publicly available.
 They do